The Clingers: Musical work after The Clingers

 By 1971, The Clingers were no longer performing together.
 Cymbal and Peggy were engaged until Cymbal told her that he was already married.
 Peggy wanted their relationship to continue and moved in with Cymbal, who was an alcoholic.
 They had an on-again, off-again relationship.
 Peggy and Cymbal released a single, "The Mookie Mookie Man", under their duo name Cymbal & Clinger.
 In 1971, Wes Farrell hired them as resident writers for Chelsea Records.
 A number of songs by Cymbal & Clinger were successful with popular performers.
 The Partridge Family sang five of their songs.
 David Cassidy ("Rock Me, Baby") and Donny Osmond ("Standin' in the Need of Love") also sang songs written by Peggy and Cymbal.
 Cher sang Peggy's "I Hate to Sleep Alone".
 Peggy Clinger died of a drug overdose on August 9, 1975.

 Debra recorded two albums with the Mattel toy tie-in group called Rock Flowers.
 Rock Flowers performed several songs written by Cymbal & Clinger.
 They also opened for Tom Jones and sang as his backup singers.
 Patsy collaborated with Shannon O'Neill on songwriting and made their own duo called O'Neill and Clinger.
 Debra and Peggy sang backup vocals on Don Everly's 1971 album.
 Debra and Patsy sang backup on a Helen Reddy record and Debra sang backup on a Barbra Streisand album.
 Patsy played drums on Bill Cowsill's Nervous Breakthrough.
-In 1975, the Clinger family appeared in a San Jose production of Saturday's Warrior.
+In 1975, the Clinger family appeared in a San Jose production of the musical Saturday's Warrior.
+Debra appeared as Superchick in the manufactured band Kaptain Kool and the Kongs on The Krofft Supershow, which ran for two seasons from September 1976 to September 1978.
+Songs performed on the TV show were credited to The Osmonds.
+In 1978, a self-titled LP was released on Epic, produced by John Madara and Gino Cunico.

 Patsy, Debra, and Leesa performed as The Clingers and worked with producers John Madera, Al McKay, and Phil Kelsey.
 They recorded an unreleased pop album in the 1980s.
 They self-produced The Fountain (1990), an album of Christian pop songs by Patsy.